dssg/triage/src/triage/component/postmodeling/readme.md

 # Postmodeling

-This module deals with the analyses we perform once the model building is finished.
-While the individual analysis pieces are valid for any ML model that is built, the current implementation of this module is tightly coupled to the triage infrastructure.
+This module helps with the analyses we perform once we finish training models.
+Choosing the right model for deployment and exploring its predictions and behavior in time is a critical task.
+Our `postmodeling` module is aimed at helping answer some of these questions by exploring the outcomes and predictions of the model, and going "deeper" into the model behavior.
+While the current implementation of the module is tightly coupled with the triage infrastructure, the individual analysis pieces are conceptually valid for any ML model.

 We split the postmodeling process into two steps:
-1. Output verification: to check whether the output of model building looks reasonable (summarizing number of models trained, best average performance observed over validation splits, subset performance, and bias metrics).
+1. Output verification: Verifying whether the triage experiment generated the outputs that we intended to create and whether they look reasonable for further analyses.
+This includes, summarizing the validation splits, features that were built, missing data, models we built trained, performace over some priority metric across the validation splits, subset performance, and bias metrics.
-2. Model analysis: to go deeper in exploring the outcomes and predictions of a model and its behavior across time and features in order to choose the right model for deployment.
+2. Model deep-dive: Going deeper into (some of the) models and trying to understand what they are learning.
+This includes, exploring their predictions, predictive performance across different metrics and thresholds, bias audits, crosstabs etc. Typically, we train dozens of model groups (Model type x hyperparameters) and it can be prohibitive to dive deep into all of these.
+Therefore, it is advisable to use `Audition` to perform some initial model selection and conduct the deeper dive on a handful of model groups.

 ![Postmodeling flow](https://dssg.github.io/triage/postmodeling/triage_postmodeling_flow_documentation.png)

 ## Output verification

-This step produces an experiment report like the example in `example_name.ipynb`, based on the template notebook `triage_experiment_report_template.ipynb`.
+This step produces an experiment summary report like the examples given here --- named `example_experiment_summary_*.ipynb` --- based on the template notebook `experiment_summary_report_template.ipynb`.
 This document summarizes the following information for a particular model-building experiment:
 - Temporal validation splits
 - Model types and objects that were built
 - Predictors/features that were built and some stats on missingness of each feature